- Training Model and Philosophy

 Interpersonal Violence and Trauma Intervention

-We are highly invested in the education, prevention, support, and appropriate treatment for students in the areas of interpersonal violence education, prevention, and intervention.
+We are highly invested in the education, prevention, support, and appropriate treatment for students in the areas of interpersonal violence, and trauma.
 Interns may engage in experiences that support the mission and work of the counseling center on campus in this area, as appropriate and as available.
-Readiness for these activities may be evaluated by the Assistant Director of Trauma Recovery, psychologist Dr. Cheryl Wooten, who will be glad to talk through your interests in this area.
+The Coordinator of Trauma Recovery Services and the Trauma Recovery Supervision Group are the key parts of this training.

 We are highly invested in the education, prevention, support, and appropriate treatment for students in the areas of addictive behaviors.
-We have specialists in this area that can provide valuable learning opportunities for interns.
+We have Coordinator of Addiction Services that can provide valuable learning opportunities for interns.
 Interns may engage in experiences that support the mission and work of the counseling center on campus in this area, as appropriate and as available.
-Dr. Don Arterburn, LMFT and Kathleen Haas, LCSW, MA Ed, CADC will be glad to talk through your interests in this area with you.

 Disordered Eating Intervention

 We are highly invested in the education, prevention, support, and appropriate treatment for students with disordered eating.
-We have a specialist in this area that can provide valuable learning opportunities for interns.
+We have a Coordinator of Eating Disorder Services that can provide valuable learning opportunities for interns.
 Interns may engage in experiences that support the mission and work of the counseling center on campus in this area, as appropriate and as available.
-Erin McGinty, LPC, will be glad to talk through your interests in this area with you.

 Clinical Supervision of a Practicum Student